ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/scandit-free.html.markdown

 This plugin is used in conjunction with the [Scandit Button](/developers/documentation/product-guide/widget-properties-events/beta/scandit-button) widget to allow you to scan barcodes in your apps without requiring lots of code.
+The Scandit Free plugin supports UPC/EAN and QR Codes only.

 Simple configure your [Scandit Button](/developers/documentation/product-guide/widget-properties-events/beta/scandit-button) widget and set the onSuccess/onFail events, and then enable this plugin and build your app.